 Traveling is one of the most emotionally draining activities one has to go through.
 And while you may think you’re alone in your experience, having a panic attack, midair is more common than you may think.
-Panic attacks are hard enough to manage appropriately on the ground, so they seem extra overwhelming once you’re in the air.
+Managing how to survive a panic attack is hard enough to manage appropriately on the ground, so they seem extra overwhelming once you’re in the air.

 Don’t let the prospect of anxiety keep you from exploring the world.
 This piece will highlight some helpful tricks which will help you manage your travel-related anxiety or panic attacks.